(Editor’s note: This post will be updated as we discover new Chinatowns and Asian food districts.)

 The TripAdvisor reviews all mention how nice the staff is, and they really are.

 I got the No. 2 Dan Dan noodle soup, with lots of shrimp and goodies.
-Very flavorful, but I like spicy and it was a bit, but they could turn up the heat.
+Very flavorful, but I like spicy and it was a bit bland.
+They could turn up the heat.
 Cheryl got the No. 11 Pekingsuppe, hot & sour with dumplings and it was fabulous … and what I should have gotten.
 Both were 10.80 and nothing on the menu was over 11 euros, so this is the place for cheapskates like us.

 Fuyu makes the noodles fresh daily and you can tell.
-You can also tell all the ingredients are fresh and, for the record, my shrimp were unpeeled and not over-cooked.
+You can also tell all the ingredients are fresh and my shrimp were the way I like them … unpeeled and not over-cooked.

 Because we’re in the middle of a pandemic, we ate at the handful of tables on the street, but the interior is very cool, though this place is tiny … and very cozy on a cool fall day in Germany.